denodep/dep/README.md

 ### Manifest

-If you're a module contributor, you might want to know more information about the manifest `pkg.json`, it's much like the `package.json` for npm as you already know, but a little different.
+If you're a module contributor, you might want to know more information about the manifest `pkg.json`, it's much like the `package.json` in npm as you already know, but a little different.
 It has a `importmap` property to specify the filename of import map (Defaults to `deps.json`) and a `permissions` property to specify the required permissions of your program.

 ```ts
 type Manifest = {